NoelDj/amazonas/README.md

 # amazonas
-Amazonas' website solution for the pension plan websirte
+Amazonas' website solution for the pension plan website.